stefanoverna/graphql8/guides/getting_started.md

 If you're building a backend for [Relay](http://facebook.github.io/relay/), you'll need:

-- A JSON dump of the schema, which you can get by sending [`GraphQL::Introspection::INTROSPECTION_QUERY`](https://github.com/rmosolgo/graphql-ruby/blob/master/lib/graphql/introspection/introspection_query.rb)
+- A JSON dump of the schema, which you can get by sending [`GraphQL8::Introspection::INTROSPECTION_QUERY`](https://github.com/rmosolgo/graphql-ruby/blob/master/lib/graphql8/introspection/introspection_query.rb)
-- Relay-specific helpers for GraphQL, see the `GraphQL::Relay` guides.
+- Relay-specific helpers for GraphQL8, see the `GraphQL8::Relay` guides.

 ## Use with Apollo Client

-[Apollo Client](http://dev.apollodata.com/) is a full featured, simple to use GraphQL client with convenient integrations for popular view layers.
+[Apollo Client](http://dev.apollodata.com/) is a full featured, simple to use GraphQL8 client with convenient integrations for popular view layers.
 You don't need to do anything special to connect Apollo Client to a `graphql-ruby` server.

-## Use with GraphQL.js Client
+## Use with GraphQL8.js Client

-[GraphQL.js Client](https://github.com/f/graphql.js) is a tiny client that is platform- and framework-agnostic.
-It works well with `graphql-ruby` servers, since GraphQL requests are simple query strings transport over HTTP.
+[GraphQL8.js Client](https://github.com/f/graphql.js) is a tiny client that is platform- and framework-agnostic.
+It works well with `graphql-ruby` servers, since GraphQL8 requests are simple query strings transport over HTTP.